KristinaM93/DeNTAS-De-Novo-Transcriptome-Analysis-Statistics/README.md

 R Graphics Output: This page displays the output of R-based analyses, including visualizations like graphs generated from the data.
 BLAST Results: A table is shown with the significantly expressed genes identified by the BLAST analysis, giving users detailed insights into their experimental data.

-# External Links
-- DeNTAS GitHub Repository: The website also contains hyperlinks to the DeNTAS GitHub repository, where users can access the source code and other files related to the software development.
-This is useful for those interested in understanding the technical details of the project or contributing to its development.

 # How to Use the Website
 1. Start at the 'Index.html': Click on the ‘GET STARTED’ button to begin.
 2. Provide Project Details: Use the 'About.html' to familiarize yourself with the project’s mission.